tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.8 Corporations and their Financial Statements/_index.md

 first-in-first-out (FIFO)
 : Inventory items acquired earliest are sold first.

+fixed assets
+: Equipment, machinery, buildings, and vehicles are all types of PP&E assets.
+(PP&E) are also called fixed or tangible assets, meaning they are physical items that a company cannot easily liquidate.
+Purchases of PP&E are a signal that management has faith in the long-term outlook and profitability of its company.

 goodwill
 : Generally understood to represent the value of a well-respected business – its name, customer relations, employee relations, among others.
 Considered an intangible asset on the statement of financial position.